klromans557/Metric-Generation-and-Analysis-Suite/README.md

 To use the script and analyze the face-distance data, follow these steps (see `PLEASE_READ_ME.txt` files for more details):

-0. GitHub does not like empty directories, so please delete any text files called `DELETE_ME.txt` in the `DIR` fodlers.
+0. GitHub does not like empty directories, so please delete any text files called `DELETE_ME.txt` in the `DIR` folders.

 1. After installing required dependencies, use the provided `run_GUI.bat` file to open the GUI and use the scripts.